kogakure/website-11ty-stefanimhoff.de/src/posts/2022/templates-for-ia-writer.md

 On a Sunday morning, I decided to create a [prototype](https://codepen.io/kogakure/pen/RwxwoWm) based on the typesetting of this book in CSS.
 It had some interesting challenges and I did it just for fun.

 Later that week I decided to create my first iA Writer template based on that style.
-I called the template it [Nanzan](https://github.com/kogakure/ia-writer-template-nanzan) (南山) because the book was typeset by the _Nanzan Institute for Religion and Culture_.
+I called the template [Nanzan](https://github.com/kogakure/ia-writer-template-nanzan) (南山) because the book was typeset by the _Nanzan Institute for Religion and Culture_.
 It’s free and you can download the code as a ZIP archive and double click the `.iatemplate` file.

 ![Nanzan](/assets/images/posts/ia-writer-template-nanzan.jpg)